 Unexpected problems may arise, especially in developing countries where network signal is weak in certain geographical areas and thus often have issues with dropped calls, keypress capture, delayed delivery, and sometimes failed delivery.
 With the strong partnerships we have with telcos worldwide, we manage to report these issues and get things fixed.
 We provide our best effort in getting the voice calls and SMS out as quickly and as close to the requested time as possible.

 Checklist to ensure proper message delivery

-- Check the Start time in Step 3 to make sure it is scheduled properly and check the engagement status (scheduled, running, stopped, completed) to determine the delivery lead time.
+- Check the Start time in Step 3 to make sure it is scheduled properly and check the campaign status (scheduled, launched, stopped, draft) to determine the delivery lead time.

 - Make sure you have sufficient funds to cover the cost of sending messages.

 - Review our Anti-Spam Policy and be sure your messages do not fall under prohibited content or spam.
 If you did not violate our terms and anti-spam policy, please contact support so we can review and whitelist your account.
 Our spam filter may flag accounts that send 7 or more messages using only the test credits.

 - Use only a numeric Caller ID for Voice or registered alpha Sender ID for SMS in Step 3.

 - Validate the recipient’s phone number.
 Check whether the entry is in international format: Country Code + Local Area Code + Local Phone Number

 - Limit the SMS to 3 multi-part SMS or about 420 characters to ensure delivery of the entire message.
 This limitation may vary depending on the telco and/or destination country and the user’s handset.

 - If you have multiple two-way SMS campaigns that are ongoing (in “launched” status), make sure to add a Keyword Prefix—so the system can differentiate which incoming SMS text messages are associated with which campaign.